Symmetry detection in biological assemblies#

 Working with Multiple Symmetries#

-Automatic detection may return multiple plausible symmetries - especially for big complexes.
+Automatic detection may return multiple plausible symmetries - especially for large complexes.

 Choosing the best group#